Ohio University College of Arts and Sciences

 The Ohio University College of Arts & Sciences is the college of arts and sciences at Ohio University, a public research university in Athens, Ohio.
 The original of the university's eleven academic colleges, it is centrally located in Wilson Hall on the College Green.
 The college features twenty organized academic departments.
 Additionally, it hosts two centers for its International Studies and Law, Justice & Culture programs.
+OHIO Forum is the official online publication of the College of Arts & Sciences.

 History

 McGuffey Hall in the foreground and Wilson Hall in the background, home of the College.